mgleizer/commercetools-resources-cleanup-script/README.md

 ## 🧾 Description

-This script is designed to work with the **commercetools API** and is used to delete all existing order edits in a given project.
+This script is designed to work with the **commercetools API** and is used to delete all existing resources related to the used endpoint in a given project.

 ---

 ## ⚠️ Warning

 **Use this script at your own risk.**
-Modifying the `API_URL` variable to point to a different endpoint will result in the **deletion of all resources** associated with that endpoint.

-This script will **delete all order edits**.
+This script will **delete all resources associated to the endpoint used**.

 We strongly recommend the following precautions:

-- Use an authentication token with **only the `manage_order_edits` scope**.
+- Use an authentication token with **only the `manage_{resource}` scope associated to the endpoint**.
+E.g. manage_order_edits
 - **Test the script in a non-production environment** before running it in a live project.

 ---